 During your interview, you should be prepared to show the caseworker proof of your income, identity and expenses.
 If you are unable to locate proof of these things, a caseworker can help you find the required information.

 About SNAP Recertification in Wisconsin

 When your food stamp application is approved, you will receive assistance for a set amount of time.
-A food stamp renewal must be completed once your benefits expire if you wish to keep getting assistance.
+A food stamp renewal must be completed once your benefits expire if you wish to keep getting financial assistance.
 The length of your certification period varies depending on your situation.
 In any case, you can renew food stamps online, in person or by mail.

-How to Appeal a Food Stamps Denial in Wisconsin
+About Appealing a Food Stamps Denial in Wisconsin

 In the event you have your food stamps denied, the DHS will give you a notification.
 This notice will include instructions for requesting an appeal.
 You have the right to appeal food stamps decisions that you disagree with, such as your benefits being reduced or eliminated.